KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-09-Sparse-Variational-Inference-for-Generalized-Gaussian-Process-Models.md

 $$

 <p>where $\rho_i$ and $\lambda_i$ are derived from the first step of chain rule when we calculate the derivatives of log likelihood expectation.
 They are expectations of the first derivatives and second derivatives.</p>

-Generally, we employ gradient ascent to optimize variational parameters.